curl/curl/docs/URL-SYNTAX.md

 ## Port number

-If there's a colon after the hostname, that should be followed by the port number to use.
+If there is a colon after the hostname, that should be followed by the port number to use.
 1 - 65535. curl also supports a blank port number field - but only if the URL starts with a scheme.